wultra/powerauth-mobile-sdk/docs/Migration-from-1.1-to-1.2.md

 - Removed deprecated `PA2PasswordUtil`
   - We recommend you to use our [Passphrase Meter](https://github.com/wultra/passphrase-meter) library as a replacement.
   - The removed interface is still available in [0.20.x branch](https://github.com/wultra/powerauth-mobile-sdk/tree/release/0.20.x/proj-xcode/Classes/util), so you can copy that files directly into your project.
+- Added a new activation state `PA2ActivationState_Deadlock`
+  - This may produce a swift warning that `switch must be exhaustive` and `note: add missing case: '.deadlock'`.
+You can ignore this warning or add a similar processing than you already have for `.removed` state.
+  - Note that this state cannot be achieved in this version of SDK.
+The constant is defined and reserved for the future version `1.3.0`.
+The full explanation why we introduced deadlock is explained in [issue #247](https://github.com/wultra/powerauth-mobile-sdk/issues/247).